20 Different Types of Fruits Explained

 • Berry fruits can help improve your cognitive function.

-• Moreso, they can help lower your risk of certain chronic diseases.
+• Moreover, they can help lower your risk of certain chronic diseases.

 So, as you can see, there are many good reasons to eat berries!
 So, go ahead and enjoy them as part of a healthy diet.